Minoqi/minoqi-website/src/content/posts/castledb-to-json-converter.md

 All was going well until I took a look at the JSON file, everything was stored in an array!
 I tried [Depot](https://depot-editor.com/) (VS Code plugin) which does the same thing!
 It drove me crazy, as I fail to see why that's how it would be stored over a typical dictionary with ID format.
 If you don't use that method you loose a lot of the benefits of using a dictionary system.

 But I thought "Wait...
 I could just convert it no?" and now here we are.
-I've made a quick python script that converts each sheet from `CastleDB` into it's own JSON file using a unique ID systme instead, thus making it much easier and nicer to use in my games.
+I've made a quick python script that converts each sheet from `CastleDB` into it's own JSON file using a unique ID system instead, thus making it much easier and nicer to use in my games.
 You can view it on my github [here](https://github.com/Minoqi/CastleDB-Cleaner/tree/main) or on my itchio [here](https://minoqi/itchi.io/castledb-cleaner).

 ---